ttoli217/ai-case-study/README.md

 * Name of company
 May Mobility

 * When was the company incorporated?
-After decades of experience in robotics and research, Edwin Olson co-founded May Mobility in Ann Arbor, Mich. in 2017 with the goal of using autonomous technologies to solve real world problems.
+May of 2017.

 * Who are the founders of the company?
 Edwin Olson